kanix-1801/Ry-ri/README.md

 A online Food Delivery management system site company wants to build a sample Front End prototype website for their business as the online food industry has been growing at an incredible rate, and so have grown challenges.
 To build a whole website they have chosen Azure Cloud Platform.

 ## Project Description*:
 Core Idea of Project is to build an sample prototype online Food Delivery management system website with the help of HTML, CSS and Bootstrp.
-The business-to-consumer aspect of product (restaurant management system) is the most visible business use of the World Wide Web.
+The business-to-consumer aspect of product (Food Delivery management system) is the most visible business use of the World Wide Web.
 The primary goal of sample prototype a Food Delivery management system is to provide contents online with solving problems of customer solution.

 ## Primary Azure Technology*:
 Static Web Apps, Static Web Apps,